palmergroupUH/Python-force-field-parameterization-workflow/README.md

 * Python 3.7

+* Intel Fortran compiler (> version 18.0.3)
+  gfortran (4.8.5) also compile successfully, but the exectuable may not work with long absolute file path.

 ## Installation on Linux:

 conda is the recommended package manager.
 If 'conda' is not not found or root previliage is required,